hvsw/TS2Image/README.md

 ## Setup

 ### Dependencies
+TS2Image was developed using Python 3.8.2, that you can download and install from [official site](https://www.python.org/downloads/).

-To install all dependencies run the following in your terminal:
+To install all third party dependencies run the following in your terminal:
 ```
 pip -r install requirements.txt
 ```